kmattix/series-score-overlay/README.md

 Work-in-progress to get base functionality up.
 All changes are being pushed to main right now.

 ## todo
-* Make add score stop working after series has been won
 * Change overlay design to something better
 * Add support for other games:
   - Valorant